whoisbe/otel2elastic/Notes/instrument.md

 pip install opentelemetry-distro
 pip install opentelemetry-exporter-otlp
 ```
  7. Let's now open `app.py` back up and instrument it to get tracing telemetry.
-Modify the code as seen below to initialize a tracer and use
+Modify the code to initialize a tracer and use it to get traces.
+Add the additional lines (that includes comments) in the snippet below.
+This code is also available in the file `instrumented.py` that you can rename to app.py to expedite this task.

 ```python
 from opentelemetry import trace # OpenTelemetry imports